zalando/friboo/README.md

 * `:cors-origin` may be set to a domain mask for CORS access (e.g. `*.zalando.de`).
 * All configurations that Jetty supports.
-* All modifying requests (POST, PUT, PATCH, DELETE) will be logged to the `:audit-logs-bucket`, if the property is set.
-    * the value should address the name of an S3 bucket
-    * the application must have write access to this bucket
-    * the frequency, with which the log files are written, can be adjusted with `:audit-flush-millis` (defaults to 10s)
-        * of course, no empty files will be written
-    * to build a meaningful file name pattern, the environment variables `APPLICATION_ID`, `APPLICATION_VERSION` and `INSTANCE_ID` are used
-        * `INSTANCE_ID` defaults to random UUID

 ### DB component